ollipekka/Noobish/README.md

 ## Introduction

-Noobish is an HTML like element-tree suitable for F# Elmish applications.
+Noobish is an element tree suitable for F# Elmish applications.
 Current reference implementation is for MonoGame, but in theory other implementations could exist.
 Noobish supports multiple components and it can be extended with custom components (up to a point).
-It is possible to use Noobish on mobile devices and the aim is to support mobile specific requirements such as the native keyboard.
+Noobish is built with mobile devices in mind.

+Since Noobish is designed for Elmish, the whole element tree is rebuilt on each *'view'* call.
+Noobish persists state of elements between renders to keep scroll position.

 ## Supported components

+* **Header** represents a header text.
-* *Label* is the basic visualization of short text.
+* **Label** is the basic visualization of short single-line text.
-* *Paragraph* supports multiparagrah text.
+* **Paragraph** supports multiline text.
-* *Scroll* enables scrolling of overflowign content.
+* **Scroll** enables scrolling of overflowing content.
-* *TextBox* accepts input typed by user.
+* **TextBox** allows user to type text.
-* *Button* let's user to click on thing
+* **Button** let's user to click on a thing.
-* *Combobox* provides a selection dropdown.
+* **Combobox** provides a selection dropdown.
-* *Horizontal rule* looks nice under a header.
+* **Horizontal rule** looks nice under a header.
-* *Panel* let's you organize components.
+* **Panel** let's you organize components.
-* *Grid* provides grid-based layouts
+* **Grid** provides grid-based layouts

 ## Scaling